NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

 3. Click "Apply & Restart"
 4. Current limitations of running Neurodesk through Rosetta emulation on MacOS: FSLeyes, SPM, and EEGLAB are not starting up (Deactivate Rosetta to use these); external applications cannot be called from Matlab.
 {{< /alert >}}

+Alternatively, Neurodesk also works with Podman, follow the Podman installation instructions provided at https://podman.io/docs/installation.

 ### 2. Run Neurodesktop
 Use one of the following options to run Neurodesktop: